borgbackup/borg/docs/installation.rst

     apt-get install build-essential

     # optional: lowlevel FUSE py binding - to mount backup archives
+    # in case you get complaints about permission denied on /etc/fuse.conf:
+    # on ubuntu this means your user is not in the "fuse" group. just add
+    # yourself there, log out and log in again.
+    # if it complains about not being able to find llfuse: make a symlink
+    # borg-env/lib/python3.4/site-packages/llfuse -> /usr/lib/python3/dist-packages/llfuse
     apt-get install python3-llfuse fuse

     # optional: for unit testing